National Centre for the Performing Arts (China): Design

 NCPA located on the south side of Chang'an Street, in the heart of Beijing.
-According to the requirements of Beijing's overall planning, the height of the NCPA cannot exceed the height of the Great Hall of the People(46 meters), but the functional requirements of the NCPA can not be load in the 46-meter space, so it can only develop underground.
+According to the requirements of Beijing's overall planning, the height of the NCPA cannot exceed the height of the Great Hall of the People (46 meters), but the functional requirements of the NCPA exceed this, requiring underground development.
 The NCPA extends ten stories underground, making 60% of the building area underground.
 It is the most in-depth underground project of public buildings in Beijing.
-The deepest place is 32.5 meters, which is directly below the stage of the Opera hall.
-The 17 meters underground of the NCPA is the ancient river channel of the Yongding River in Beijing.
-The underground of the NCPA contains abundant groundwater.
-The buoyancy generated by this groundwater can support a giant aircraft carrier weighing 1 million tons.
+The deepest place is 32.5 meters, which is directly below the stage of the opera hall.
+17 meters under the NCPA is the ancient river channel of the Yongding River in Beijing.
+The ground below the NCPA contains abundant groundwater.
+The buoyancy generated by this groundwater could support a giant aircraft carrier weighing 1 million tons.
 Such tremendous buoyancy is enough to hold up the entire theater.
 The traditional solution is to pump groundwater out continuously, but the result of pumping groundwater is that a 5-km-wide "groundwater funnel" will be formed underground near the theatre area, causing settlement of surrounding grounds, and even ground buildings may appear crack.
 To solve this problem, engineers and technicians have conducted a detailed investigation and used concrete to pour an underground wall from the highest water level of the groundwater to the 60-meter underground clay layer.
 This vast "bucket" formed by subterranean concrete walls can enclose the foundation of the NCPA.
 The water pump draws the water out of the "bucket" so that no matter how the water pumped in the foundation, the groundwater outside the "bucket" will not be affected, and the surrounding buildings will be safe.